Curvature Sets Over Persistence Diagrams: Curvature sets, persistence diagrams and persistent sets

-Given a compact metric space $(X,d_X)$, Gromov identified a class of full invariants called \define{curvature sets} \cite{gro99}.
+Given a compact metric space $(X,d_X)$, Gromov identified a class of full invariants called \define{curvature sets} (see Section $1.19_+$ of \cite{gro99} for the definition, and Section $3\frac{1}{2}.4$ for the terminology ``curvature sets'').
 Intuitively, the $n$-th curvature set contains the metric information of all possible samples of $n$ points from $X$.
-In this section, we define persistence sets, an analog construction that captures the persistent homology of all $n$-point samples of $X$.
-We start by recalling Gromov's definition with some examples, and an analogue of the Gromov-Hausdorff distance in terms of curvature sets.
+In this section, we define persistence sets as an invariant that captures the persistent homology of all $n$-point samples of $X$.
+We start by recalling Gromov's definition, and defining an analogue of the Gromov-Hausdorff distance in terms of curvature sets.
 We then define persistence sets and study their stability with respect to this modified Gromov-Hausdorff distance.
-Additionally, when dealing with metric measure spaces, we can define measures on curvature and persistence sets via the pushforward of the product measure on $X^n$.
-We also study these measures and prove an appropriate notion of stability.
+We also extend these constructions to mm-spaces.

 \begin{defn} Let $(X,d_X)$ be a metric space.
 Given a positive integer $n$, let $\Psi_X^{(n)}:X^n \to \R^{n \times n}$ be the map that sends an $n$-tuple $(x_1,\dots,x_n)$ to the distance matrix $M$, where $M_{ij} = d_X(x_i,x_j)$.
-The \define{$n$-th curvature set} of $X$ is $\Kn_n(X) \coloneqq \operatorname{im}(\Psi_X^{(n)})$, the collection of all distance matrices of $n$ points from $X$. \end{defn}
+The \define{$n$-th curvature set} of $X$ is $\Kn_n(X) := \operatorname{im}(\Psi_X^{(n)})$, the collection of all distance matrices of $n$ points from $X$. \end{defn}

-\begin{remark}[Functoriality of curvature sets] Observe curvature sets are functorial in the sense that if $X$ is isometrically embedded in $Y$, then $\Kn_n(X) \subset \Kn_n(Y)$. \end{remark}
+\begin{remark}[Functoriality of curvature sets] Curvature sets are functorial in the sense that if $X$ is isometrically embedded in $Y$, then $\Kn_n(X) \subset \Kn_n(Y)$. \end{remark}

 \begin{example} $\Kn_2(X)$ is the set of distances of $X$.
 If $X$ is geodesic, $\Kn_2(X) = [0, \diam(X)]$. \end{example}

 \begin{example} Let $X = \{p,q\}$ be a two point metric space with $d_X(p,q) = \delta$.
 Then